Enroll and Pay for Training

 - As required by law.

-- About an actual or suspected victim of a crime and that person agrees to the disclosure.
-If we are unable to obtain that person’s agreement, in limited circumstances, the information may still be disclosed.
+- About an actual or suspected victim of a crime, and that person agrees to the disclosure.
+If we cannot obtain that person’s agreement, in limited circumstances, the information may still be disclosed.

 - To alert law enforcement officials to a death if we suspect the death may have resulted from criminal conduct.

 - To report a crime in emergency circumstances.

 We may disclose medical information about you to a coroner or medical examiner for purposes like identifying a deceased person and determining the cause of death.